-During the nine month period ended September 30, 2013, the Company entered into eight new licensing agreements with various third parties.
+During the year ended December 31, 2013, the Company entered into eight new licensing agreements with various third parties.
 Each agreement provides the Company with the exclusive rights to market and sell the product and has an initial two year term with automatic one year renewals if the terms of the agreement are met.
 The agreements require the Company to satisfy minimum number of units sold and/or royalty payments.

 Two of the current products selected by the Company are in the area of fitness and we have executed licensing agreements for both products.
 One product is a fitness product called the Best Ball.
 The Best Ball is a 65cm rubber gym ball which provides progressive stability and progressive resistance.
 Using it may increase core strength, balance and flexibility.
-A workout DVD and pump will be included in the package.
+A workout DVD and pump is included in the package.